 If you are still looking for a way to make your summer travels last, then Australia is the place to be!
-Get the scoop with these two travel extraordinaires from Down Under on how to make your travel goals happen.
+Get the scoop with James, Jeanette, and their sense of adventure on how to make your travel goals happen.

 Where are your favorite spots to travel?

 Oh, this is a tough question!
 It’s almost like asking which one is your favorite child.
 There are so many different elements that make a spot special.
 I always love an area that’s near water—mountain streams, rivers, or even the simplicity of the ocean.
 I’m not a great swimmer, but I love getting my toes wet, splashing around, and just enjoying the general beauty around water.

 What is important to you in choosing a travel destination?

 I am always aware of who I’m traveling with when I’m choosing a travel destination.
 Not everyone shares our sense of adventure.
 I like to choose a travel destination that will keep all members entertained and hopefully happy!
 For James and I, well, we’re an active couple.
 So for us, it’s important that a destination has a lot of activity happening.
 It doesn’t always need to be a big, huge, hustlin’ bustlin’ city.
 A place that has great food, wine and coffee is always a winner for us.
 Throw in some culture and maybe some outdoor adventures, and we are in!

 What types of accommodations do you think would make great summer spots?

 I love areas that let you experience summer in all of its glory—the sun, the warm nights, and generally longer days to enjoy yourself.
 That’s the joy of spending the night in a tent and off glamping.
 You get those little extra nice bits but still have an amazing adventure.